the-overdriven/mw-enhanced/README.md

 ## There are too many (low tier) items in game
 TODO

+## Trainers are broken
+(idea) One way to fix it, could be to make all trainers still able to teach skills but not more than 1-5 levels (per each trainer), so visiting them would still be worthwile.

 ## How can I soul trap NPCs?
 Install [Seph's NPC Soul Trapping](https://www.nexusmods.com/morrowind/mods/50744)